-How do you know if your commerce platform might need replacement?
-We've talked to our customers and identified five 'red flags' indicating that it is time to switch to a new system.
+How do you know if your e-commerce platform might need replacement?
+We've talked to our customers and identified five 'red flags' indicating that it is time for an e-commerce replatforming.

 When B2B buyers experience a poor online experience, they stop searching for information in that store 81 percent of the time.
 If these cases accumulate, B2B manufacturers and retailers must consider whether the current store system is really the right one.

 But it's not just the customer experience you need to be aware of.
-Take the following five questions into account when you're considering to put a replatforming project on your digitalization agenda!
+Take the following five questions into account when you're considering to put an e-commerce replatforming project on your digitalization agenda!

 Personalized search, dynamic navigation, MyAccount section, self-services...

 There are two preconditions you have to meet to offer a good digital user experience: continuous accessibility of the website and short loading times.
 If the page load exceeds 3 seconds, web shop visitors will drop out.
-Not only the e-commerce solution itself but also the way it is hosted has a lot of influence on this.
-Cloud-based services are ideal to handle traffic peaks and boost in power (only) when needed. - Do you consider the REAL cost of ownership of your legacy platform?
+Not only the e-commerce platform itself but also the way it is hosted has a lot of influence on this.
+Cloud-based services are ideal to handle traffic peaks and boost in power (only) when needed.

 The total cost of ownership of a new platform can be way lower than that of your old system.
 For example, do you have to pay each time a system from another provider calls your e-commerce solution via APIs?
 Do you need software engineers to create new channels, or adaptations?
 Do you have a separate support agreement?
 How high is the investment in keeping the system up-to-date and secure?
 Do you regularly train your employees to be able to keep it that way?
 Are you aware of the bus factor?
 These are all aspects that increase the total costs and therefore make it interesting to look at a new platform.